Drs. Foster and Smith Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The Bottom Line

 Judging by its ingredients alone, Drs.
-Foster and Smith dry dog food looks to be an average kibble.
+Foster and Smith looks like an average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.